Eastern Orthodoxy in Moldova

-The Eastern Orthodox Church in Moldova is organized by the Metropolis of Chișinău and All Moldova, commonly referred to as the Moldovan Orthodox Church, a self-governing church body under the Russian Orthodox Church, and by the Metropolis of Bessarabia, also referred to as the Bessarabian Orthodox Church, a self-governing church body under the Romanian Orthodox Church.
+The Eastern Orthodox Church in Moldova is represented by two jurisdictions -- the Metropolis of Chișinău and All Moldova, commonly referred to as the Moldovan Orthodox Church, a self-governing church body under the Russian Orthodox Church, and by the Metropolis of Bessarabia, also referred to as the Bessarabian Orthodox Church, a self-governing church body under the Romanian Orthodox Church.
 According to a 2011 Gallup survey on religion, among the Eastern Orthodox of Moldova, 86% belonged to the Moldovan Orthodox Church, while 13% belonged to the Bessarabian Orthodox Church.
 Other Orthodox jurisdictions - non canonical ones included - have few other parishes in the region.

 History

 Middle Ages

 The first attested Christian organization the territory of the later Principality of Moldavia was the Catholic Diocese of Cumania in the southern part of the region, dating from 1227, at a time when the Kingdom of Hungary attempted to extend its control in the region.
 However, as early as 1234, Orthodox Moldovans are mentioned in the diocese, having their own "pseudobishops" (or rural bishops).
 The diocese was soon destroyed by the Mongol invasion of 1241, and only beginning with the late 13th century did Catholic missionaries become active again in southern Moldavia.

 In the early stages of its statehood (14th century), Moldavia was under the authority of the Orthodox bishop of Halych.
 Around 1371, during the reign of Lațcu, the court passed to Catholicism and a Catholic diocese was founded at Siret.
 The conversion was reverted soon after, with voivode Roman I of Moldavia installing a local cleric as bishop.
 By 1391 a new Orthodox metropolitan, Joseph of Belgorod, had been ordained by the archbishop of Halych.
 The move was opposed by the Patriarchate of Constantinople, who in 1391 named Theodosius as Metropolitan bishop of Moldavia.
 Around 1392, the same position was given by the Patriarch to Jeremiah.
 The Moldovan rulers refused to accept either and banished the latter from Moldavia, action resulting in an anathema against Moldavia issued by the Patriarch of Constantinople.
 A further two patriarchal missions were sent to Moldavia in 1395 and 1397 in a bid to regain authority over the local church.
 As the Mitropolitan see remained canonically vacant in 1394, the Moldavian priest Peter was named exarch over Moldavia by Constantinople, a move that probably was not accepted by the local rulers either.